|

 of physics and biology remained one of the peculiarities

-of his thought.
-[16] In that sense, despite many eloquent
+of his thought.[16]
+In that sense, despite

-strain in Freudian speculation, whereby fanciful instinct
+a hermetic strain in Freudian speculation, whereby fanciful

-occultist disciple Sándor Ferenczi-the "Court
+fervently occultist disciple Sándor Ferenczi-the

-Astrologist of Psychoanalysts," as he jestingly called
+"Court Astrologist of Psychoanalysts," as he jestingly

-himself (Jones, 3:386)-through Geza Róheim and Norman
+called himself (Jones, 3:386)--through Geza Róheim

-the American philosopher-psychoanalyst Jonathan Lear, who
+is the American philosopher-psychoanalyst Jonathan Lear,

-perceives between Freud's lines a revelation that "the
+who perceives between Freud's lines a revelation that "the

 divine is immanent in nature" and that all forms of